svgvr8/ai-cybersecurity/README.md

 ```

-2. Change the current working directory to folder cyai using the following command:
+2. Change the current working directory to folder backend using the following command:

 ```
 cd backend